hyungmogu/ctci/README.md

 ## Work Summary

+### December 23rd, 2018
+1. Worked on ['Drone Flight Planner'](https://youtu.be/qtq4CeRFsYw) problem in algorithm for Pramp third time

 ### December 19th, 2018
 1. Taking a break until December 22nd, 2018.
 Feeling the need to rest.
 Will comeback!

 ### December 18th, 2018
 1. Worked on first part of ['Social Graph'](https://youtu.be/h30F6Aima7k) problem in system design for Pramp
-2. Worked on second part of ['Social Graph'](https://youtu.be/U9C9TTjVRos) problem in system desgin for Pramp
+2. Worked on second part of ['Social Graph'](https://youtu.be/U9C9TTjVRos) problem in system design for Pramp

 ### December 17th, 2018
 1. Worked on fourth part of ['Scale on the Cloud'](https://youtu.be/qaPE3vt0i64) problem in system design for Pramp